Simplicial Convolutional Filters: Filter Design

-Both the LS and the grid-based designs rely on the LS problem \eqref{eq.ls-1}, which has a Vandermonde matrix as the system matrix, and suffers from numerical instability.
-To tackle this issue, we consider a Chebyshev polynomial filter design \cite{shuman2018distributed, druskin1989two}.
-As illustrated in Fig. \ref{fig:continuous-desired-frequency-response} (bottom), consider that we are given a continuous gradient frequency response $g_{\rm G}(\lambda),\lambda\in[0, \lambda_{\rm G, \max}]$ and a continuous curl one $g_{\rm C}(\lambda),\lambda\in[0, \lambda_{\rm C, \max}]$.
-We further assume that $g_{\rm G}(0) = g_{\rm C}(0)=g_0$, i.e., the harmonic frequency response, which requires a domain extension.
-See Fig. \ref{fig:continuous-desired-frequency-response} for an illustration.
-We reason this subtle requirement for the Chebyshev polynomial design in the following.
+Both discussed filter designs rely on solving an LS problem, which has a Vandermonde matrix as the system matrix, and suffers from numerical instability.
+To tackle this issue, we consider a Chebyshev polynomial based filter design \cite{shuman2018distributed, druskin1989two}.
+As illustrated in Fig. \ref{fig:continuous-desired-frequency-response} (bottom), consider a continuous gradient frequency response $g_{\rm G}(\lambda),\lambda\in[0, \lambda_{\rm G, \max}]$ and a continuous curl frequency response $g_{\rm C}(\lambda),\lambda\in[0, \lambda_{\rm C, \max}]$.
+We further require that $g_{\rm G}(0) = g_{\rm C}(0)=g_0$.
+That is, the continuous functions $g_{\rm G}(\lambda)$ and $g_{\rm C}(\lambda)$ are defined starting from frequency 0, at which they are equal to the harmonic frequency response $g_0$.

-As the simplicial filter $\bbH_1$ is a sum of matrix polynomials of $\bbL_{1,\ell}$ and $\bbL_{1,\rm u}$, we consider Chebyshev polynomials of each of them to separately obtain the desired gradient and curl responses, subsequently reaching the final design by summing these two polynomials.
-However, this generates an unwanted influence on one frequency type due to the identity matrix term appearing in the design for the other type.
-We correct this by subtracting $g_0\bbI$ based on the requirement that $g_{\rm{G}}(0)=g_{\rm{C}}(0)$.
+As the filter $\bbH_1$ is a sum of matrix polynomials of $\bbL_{1,\ell}$ and $\bbL_{1,\rm u}$, our strategy is to first consider the Chebyshev polynomial design for each of them so to separately obtain the gradient and curl frequency responses, then sum these two polynomials to obtain the final filter.
+However, one type of frequency response could be affected unwantedly by the identity matrix term in the Chebyshev polynomial designed for the other frequency response, as detailed later.
+The requirement that $g_{\rm{G}}(0)=g_{\rm{C}}(0)=g_0$ allows a possible correction.